 There are only a few different ways to get into a trendy NYC restaurant.
 You can stay up all night waiting for a reservation, you can open your own place and hope it gets cool, or you can show up to one of them, put your name in, then slowly adjust to your new life in walk-in purgatory.
 And if none of those strategies sound appealing, here’s a fourth: go to a place on this list.

 These restaurants are all trendy in the sense that they all have great food and a fun atmosphere, and the majority of them are somewhat new.
-They’re perfect for dates or important dinners that you forgot to plan, and they all seem like they’re very hard to get into.
+They’re perfect for dates you forgot to plan or dinners with any friends you want to impress, and they all seem like they’re very hard to get into.
 But they aren’t.
 And that’s exactly why they’re on this guide.

 Llama Inn is always busy, but it’s never impossible to get a table here.
 Maybe that’s because it’s a somewhat large space (with big windows and modern furniture) or maybe it’s because people don’t like eating so close to the BQE.
 Either way, you should get some food here the next time you need a fun, last-minute spot in Williamsburg.
 The food is Peruvian-inspired, with everything from beef heart to ceviche to a quinoa salad with bacon and banana.
 It’s unlike anything else in the city, and there’s even a little rooftop for outdoor seating.